Existence and density of typical Hodge loci: Introduction

 \subsection{Recent related work}

 Recently, S. Eterovi{\'c} and T. Scanlon have obtained similar results in a general framework of so-called definable arithmetic quotients.
 In particular, they also give \cite[Theorem 3.4]{es} a criterion for Hodge loci to be dense.
 Our work can be seen as refining these results in the Hodge-theoretic setting, taking into account the Hodge-theoretic (a)typicality of the resulting loci.
-In particular, in light of Remarks \ref{ominrem} and \ref{ominrem2}, our proofs of Theorem \ref{mainqsimple}(i) and Theorem \ref{main}(i) do not require o-minimality, and we prove in Theorem \ref{mainqsimple}(ii) and Theorem \ref{main}(ii) that the components of $\HLM$ that we construct have the expected Mumford-Tate groups, whereas a conclusion of this type does not appear in the main theorem of \cite{es}.
+More precisely, we prove in Theorem \ref{mainqsimple}(ii) and Theorem \ref{main}(ii) that the components of $\HLM$ that we construct have the expected Mumford-Tate groups, whereas a conclusion of this type does not appear in the main theorem of \cite{es}.